donoso-eth/gelato-superapp/README.md

 # Gelato & Supefluid

-This project showcases general purpose examples of automating sart contracts with gelato as well as the application for superfluid streams presenting a very simple 3-steps guide to create programmable cash flows
+This project showcases general-purpose examples of automating smart contracts with gelato as well as the application for superfluid streams presenting a very simple 3-step guide to creating programmable cash flows

 ## Showcase Dapp
 The showcase dapp can be found in: